bsn-si/figaro-cli/README.md

 ```

 #### Instantiate new CW20 contract
-Also you can instantiate new cw20 token from cli.
+Also you can instantiate a new cw20 token from the CLI

 ``` bash
 figaro-cli common cw20_instantiate \